 (1) Give up exercise

 My immune system was functioning very poorly at the start of my illness , and probably for several years before that.
-This meant I was in a cycle of boom and bust; I understand this is not uncommon.
+This meant I was in a cycle of boom and bust; apparently this is common.
 My body didn't have any of the normal illness symptoms - no runny nose, cough, high temperature - but quite regularly through my first winter with the illness, I felt completely awful for 7-10 days at a time.
 I guessed later that I'd probably been struggling with a virus after I had a minor "end of cold cough" for a day just before I started to feel less awful.
 If you have symptoms of colds - runny nose, etc - then that is a good thing, but otherwise if you do feel awful for an extended period of time, you may simply have a cold.
 The good news is that one can solve this problem by changing your diet.

-(3) Change your diet
+(4) Change your diet

-I gave up alcohol and caffeine at the start of my illness, but I didn't really start to recover until six months later when I saw a dietitian who advised me to give up gluten, dairy, refined sugar and processed foods.
-The goal was to revive my immune system, because I felt I couldn't understand the underlying CFS if I kept falling ill with various minor viruses.
-For about 8 months I also took:
+I gave up alcohol and caffeine at the start of my illness, but I didn't really start to recover until six months later when I saw a nutritionist who advised me to give up gluten, dairy, refined sugar and processed foods.
+I also ate more fat and protein than before, but less carbohydrate.
+The goal was to revive my immune system, because I felt I couldn't understand the underlying ME/CFS if I kept falling ill with various minor viruses.

-(4) Mindfulness meditation
+(5) Mindfulness meditation

-(5) Online yoga
+(6) Online yoga

-When I was housebound I started yoga on YouTube, beginning with this intro.
-I used lots of Adriene's videos, sometimes taking a couple of days to do each one.
-I suggest online yoga, because with CFS you won't be able to make it to a class.
-I've listed this as an Emotional aspect, because the benefit felt more emotional than physical.
+When I was housebound I started yoga on youtube, beginning with this intro.
+I used lots of Adriene's videos, sometimes taking days to do each one.
+I suggest online yoga, because with ME/CFS you won't be able to make it to a class.
+I found that practising both mindfulness and yoga over time made my reaction to stress much more normal.

 (7) Get some fresh air and stay positive

 Getting a little fresh air each day helped me to stay positive even when I couldn't really walk.
 Don't overdo it though, even if you feel able to, so stay very close to home.
 More than once I walked a little too far on a day when I was feeling good and it took a week or more to recover.
 Sometimes it's hard to maintain optimism because the good periods are never as long as you want them to be, but you have to bear in mind that you'll bounce back from the bad periods.
+Don't catastrophise!

-(10) Avoid social interaction
+(10) Discipline and social interaction

-In the longer term, someone who has recovered from CFS has to take responsibility for maintaining their own good health.
+In the longer term, someone who has recovered from ME/CFS has to take responsibility for maintaining their own good health.
 Life will inevitably get complicated again, whether it's coming to terms with a death in the family, added pressure at work, or simply battling a virus.
-It's possible that someone who's recovered from CFS will always remain susceptible to a relapse, but on a more positive note, they also learned during the process of recovery what works well for them and what they have to avoid.
+It's possible that someone who's recovered from ME/CFS will always remain susceptible to a relapse, but on a more positive note, they also learned during the process of recovery what works well for them and what they have to avoid.
 Having recovered, it's also possible to help maintain a recovery by taking regular exercise, though overtraining can lead to increased levels of cortisol so make sure you train with a little Zen.